-10.5 Selecting The Filtration/Heating Mode
+10.4 Selecting The Filtration/Heating Mode

-Press and hold both control panel WARMER (+) and COOLER (-) buttons at the same time, then release.

-Then press either WARMER (+) or COOLER (-) button to select filtration/heating mode F1-F6 or lock modes L1-L2 on the following pages.
+Press and hold both control panel WARMER () and COOLER () buttons at the same time, then release.
+Then press either WARMER () or COOLER () button to select filtration/heating mode F0-F6 or lock modes L1-L2 outlined below.